Inflamase Forte drops

 Treating inflammation of the eyes and eyelids due to certain conditions.
 It may also be used for other conditions as determined by your doctor.

-Inflamase Forte drops is an ophthalmic corticosteroid.
+Inflamase Forte drops are an ophthalmic corticosteroid.
 Exactly how Inflamase Forte drops works is unknown.

 Do NOT use Inflamase Forte drops if: